 Man consists of physical material, a body that can be seen and touched.
 But he is also made up of intangible material that cannot be seen or touched, their spirit and soul.
 The spirit is our communication channel to God through the Holy Spirit.
-While our soul is the essence of who we are and includes our: intellect, will, emotions, conscience, heart and mind.
+Our soul is the essence of who we are and includes our: intellect, will, emotions, conscious, heart and mind.
 These exist beyond the physical life span of the human body and are eternal.

 The word "Spirit" can be defined as that part of a man related to worship and divine communion with God.
 It is through our spirit that we have “God-